bemasc/ds-glue/draft-schwartz-ds-glue.md

 If the parent supports CDS {{!RFC8078}}, child zones MAY use CDS to push DSGLUE into the parent.
 Note that CDNSKEY records cannot be used, because (1) the client cannot publish CDNSKEY records with the required owner name and (2) the client cannot guarantee that the parent will use the VERBATIM digest to produce the DS record.

-Child zones SHOULD publish the DSGLUE contents as ordinary records of the specified type at the specified owner name, in order to enable revalidation and simplify debugging.
+Child zones SHOULD also publish the DSGLUE contents as ordinary records of the specified type at the indicated owner name, in order to enable revalidation {{?I-D.draft-ietf-dnsop-ns-revalidation}} and simplify debugging.

 ## Referral response size